blockwise-direct-search/bds_matlab/README.md

 ## How to install BDS?

 1. Clone this repository.
-You should then get a folder named `bds` containing this README file and the [`setup.m`](https://github.com/blockwise-direct-search/bds/blob/main/setup.m) file.
+You should then get a folder named `bds_matlab` containing this README file and the [`setup.m`](https://github.com/blockwise-direct-search/bds/blob/main/setup.m) file.

 2. In the command window of MATLAB, change your directory to the above-mentioned folder, and execute